aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### AdapterDevice
-Device Identifier for the device to read from.
-This referenced device must be present in the Devices section of the adapter referred to by the ProtocolAdapter attribute of the source.
+Specifies the device identifier that references a Beckhoff PLC defined in the Devices section of your ADS adapter configuration.
+This identifier must match an existing device entry in the ADS adapter's Devices configuration block.
+The referenced device contains the necessary PLC-specific settings and connection parameters required for establishing ADS communication.

 **Type**: String